pkirkham/pkirkham.github.io/_posts/analysis/2014-11-27-visual-core-analysis.md

 	<figcaption><strong>Figure 6: Comparison of visual porosity estimate against measured core plug porosity.</strong></figcaption>
 </figure>

-The visual porosity estimate is 14.6 percent.
+The visual porosity estimate for the whole core image, excluding the core plug area, is 14.6 percent.
 This is nearly twice as high as the core measured porosity.
 Does this mean that the core measured porosity or the visual porosity estimate is wrong?
 Not at all.
 Any core plug is very likely to be taken from a section of the core that is competent and can from which porosity can easily be measured using laboratory techniques.
 The intent would therefore be to avoid taking a core plug through the vuggiest part of the core.
 As such the core plug is only measuring part of the porosity.

 In order to understand this more clearly, we can look at the porosity distribution.
 By taking our binary mask for porosity, we can filter the image based on the areas of discrete features.
 In Figure 7 we have assigned features into five different area bins: 0-49 pixels, 50-99 pixels, 100-149 pixels, 150-199 pixels and 200+ pixels.